leopoulson/gossip-planning/README.md

 All of the solutions found require us to enumerate the states we have.
 This is rather impractical, given that a state does not particularly "exist" before it's travelled to.

 We can probably just get the set of relevant states by traversing the graph from the starting point.
 This is not so bad?
+We then just perform a BFS on it to find the shortest successful path.